coriocactus/claudia.vim/README.md

 - Stop responses with Escape key
 - Customizable API configurations
 - Context caching for fast and efficient API usage
-- WIP: Show exact tokens of current context
+- Show exact tokens of current context
 - WIP: Place cursor at position 1 of the line below the end of response
 - WIP: Trim trailing whitespace from responses
 - WIP: Wrap text, but not code